 Alignment API: Systems using the Alignment API

 This list is obviously incomplete.
-Most of the systems have at least a
+Most of the systems have at least published reference.

 Systems embedding the Alignment API

 These systems can use any implementation of the API and thus take advantage of all matching system extending the API.

 - [NeOn toolkit]

 The NeOn toolkit has an Alignment plug-in based on the Alignment API and Alignment server.